Franklin M. Doolittle

-Franklin Malcolm Doolittle (June 16, 1893 – March 4, 1979) was a radio industry pioneer, who founded WDRC, the oldest AM station in Connecticut, in addition to that state's first FM station, WHCN, which was also one of the first FM broadcasters in the United States.
+Franklin Malcolm Doolittle (June 16, 1893 – March 4, 1979) was an American radio industry pioneer, who founded WDRC, the oldest AM station in Connecticut, in addition to that state's first FM station, WHCN, which was also one of the first FM broadcasters in the United States.
 In 1924–1925, he conducted the first tests made of stereo radio broadcasts.

 Biography

-Franklin M. Doolittle was born in New Haven, Connecticut on June 16, 1893.
+Doolittle was born on June 16, 1893, in New Haven, Connecticut.
 He had an early interest in radio (then known as "wireless telegraphy") and built his first station in 1906 at the age of 13, using a Ford automobile spark coil as a transmitter, and a coherer receiver.
 He later built an arc transmitter capable of audio transmissions.